 By implementing a systematic sewer system evaluation consisting of inspecting, testing and repairing system defects, the City of Stephenville staff will minimize repair costs and extend the life of collection system assets.
 Identifying manhole and pipe defects early will allow less expensive repairs and minimize wet weather infiltration/inflow.
 This on-going program of collection system renewal will ensure asset life will be extended at the least cost.
 The City should budget for system renewal and systematically perform rehabilitation on an annual basis.
-The recommendations for the Basin 10 service area I/I reduction are:
+The recommendations for the Basin 7 service area I/I reduction are:

 - 1. Perform manhole rehabilitation as presented in this report.
-The estimated cost for the manhole rehabilitation identified in this report is \$38,420.
+The estimated cost for the manhole rehabilitation identified in this report is \$127,716.
 The City repair crews have the expertise to perform various repairs and may consider performing many of the repairs recommended. - 2.
 Private sector defects contribute to excessive infiltration/inflow.
 The City should implement a private sector repair program to address those defects.
-City staff have anticipated this need and are working with code enforcement.
-The estimated cost associated with private laterals is \$2,450. - 3.
-Mainline repairs identified during this project are estimated to cost \$149,215.
-Future planning should include costs for additional mainline renewal.
-The high percentage of 6-inch and 8-inch clay pipe will continue to be very problematic for the utility department.
+City staff has anticipated this need and are working with code enforcement.
+The estimated cost associated with private laterals is \$7,650.

-Meter Basin Basin 10 Basin 7 Basin 3 Basin 8 Basin 6
+Priority

+Ranking Meter Basin

+1 Basin 10

+2 Basin 7

+3 Basin 3

+4 Basin 8

+5 Basin 6

+6 Basin 5

-Basin 5 Basin 9
+7 Basin 9

+8 Basin 2

+9 Basin 1

-Basin 2 Basin 1 Basin 4
+10 Basin 4